 Ability to run and debug R scripts with live variables view.

-Quick start with the R plugin in JetBrains DataSpell
+Quick start with the R plugin in DataSpell

-To start working the R files in JetBrains DataSpell:
+To start working the R files in DataSpell:

 Get familiar with the user interface

-When you edit and execute R files with the R plugin in JetBrains DataSpell, you should notice the following changes in JetBrains DataSpell user interface:
+When you edit and execute R files with the R plugin in DataSpell, you should notice the following changes in DataSpell user interface:

 The R Tools window contains tabs to analyze plots, preview R documentation, and configure R packages.
 With the R Console, you can monitor R code execution as well as preview variable values.